-Physics (Liberal Arts): There are two choices.
-Option I is recommended as preparation for graduate studies in physics or for industrial research.
+Physics (Bachelor's Degree): Option I is recommended as preparation for graduate studies in physics or for industrial research.
 Option II, which requires 14 fewer physics credits, allows more flexibility for study in other areas.
 View typical physics course plans.

 Applied Physics for Industry and Engineering (APIE): Prepares highly competitive graduates for industry, graduate school, or starting a new business.
 Provides a firm physics and technical foundation, professional communication proficiency, and focused skills in at least one of four selected certificate areas: Mechanics, Optics and Electronics, Entrepreneurship, and/or Biology.
 Typical APIE course plans.